-- 1. PIRA must be kept in fillable pdf format.

-- 2. Submit by email according to the following:

-- a.
-Subject line format: PIRA for Incident <insert SPO#>, < insert OT Tracking Number#>

-- b.
-Send to:

-- i.
-State Privacy Office

-- 1. ashley.e.summitt@wv.gov

-- 2. lori.l.tarr@wv.gov

-- 3. lora.m.reynolds@wv.gov

-- ii.
-WVOT Cyber Security Office cso@wv.gov

-- iii.
-Cabinet Secretary

-- iv.
-Others as applicable

-- 3. If you are submitting a draft for pre-submission review, please add "Draft" to the beginning of the subject line.

-SECTION 7 - This space is for additional information if needed, and may also be used by the State Privacy Office.
+SECTI ON 5 - INCIDENT OUTCOME ! ! ! !
+What measures have been, or will be, implemented to prevent this type of incident from reoccurring?
+(Mark all that apply.)
+Additional Training Departmental Policy or Procedure Change - Security Departmental Policy or Procedure Change - Privacy System Change Improved Monitoring Physical Security Change Other (Please specify): Beyond notification, what was the outcome of the incident?
+Please be specific, and be measures indicated in 5.1.
+ION 6 - Filing Instructions for PIRA Submissions A must be kept in fillable pdf format.
+2. Sub omit by email according to the following: a.
+Subject line format: PIRA for Incident <insert spo#="">, < insert OT Tracking Number#></insert> b.
+Send to: i.
+State Privacy Office 1. ashley.e.summitt@wv.gov 2. lori.l.tarr@wv.gov 3. maryann.escarda@wv.gov ii.
+WVOT Cyber Security Office - cso@wv.gov iii.
+Cabinet Secretary iv.
+Others as applicable ou are submitting a draft for pre-submission review, please add "Draft" to the beginning of the ject line.
+ON 7 - This space is for additional information if needed, and may also be used by the rivacy Office.
 If any significant note is added, or change is made, the DPO will be notified.